c3lang/c3-web/docs/language-fundamentals/functions.md

 ## Methods

-Methods look exactly like functions, but are prefixed with a type name and is (usually) invoked using dot syntax, on an instance of the type.
+Methods look exactly like functions, but are prefixed with a type name and are (usually) invoked using dot syntax, on an instance of the type.

 ```c3